-1. The nature of the disciplinary action;

-- 2. The effective date of the action; - 3.
-The causes for the action and the material on which it is based, in ordinary concise language with the dates and places thereof, when known; - A statement that the material upon which the action is based is available for inspection; and - 5.
-A statement as to the right of representation and appeal that shall include a referral to the section of this MOU titled "Grievance Procedure". - C. Service of a Notice of Disciplinary Action shall be made as provided below, except when emergency or other special circumstances require immediate action: - Delivery to the employee, either personally or by United States Postal Service to the current address listed in the employee's personnel file, shall be made no less than five (5) calendar days prior to the effective date of any punitive action against the employee.
+- 1. The nature of the disciplinary action; - 2.
+The effective date of the action; - 3.
+The causes for the action and the material on which it is based, in ordinary concise language with the dates and places thereof, when known; - 4.
+A statement that the material upon which the action is based is available for inspection; and - 5.
+A statement as to the right of representation and appeal that shall include a referral to the section of this MOU titled "Grievance Procedure".

+- C. Service of a Notice of Disciplinary Action shall be made as provided below, except when emergency or other special circumstances require immediate action: - Delivery to the employee, either personally or by United States Postal Service to the current address listed in the employee's personnel file, shall be made no less than five (5) calendar days prior to the effective date of any punitive action against the employee.
 In emergency situations, the five (5) day prior notice requirement shall not apply to the following disciplinary actions but may be given within a reasonable time after the commencement of such discipline: - a.
-Reprimand. - b.a Suspension without pay of five (5) days - e.b. -Suspension with pay of twenty (20) days or less. - The notice of disciplinary action is accompanied by the advice that the employee may respond either verbally or in writing to the representative imposing the action prior to its effective date and may be represented in the response. - D. Reprimand.
+Reprimand. - ba.
+Suspension without pay of five (5) days - eb.
+Suspension with pay of twenty (20) days or less. - 2.
+The notice of disciplinary action is accompanied by the advice that the employee may respond either verbally or in writing to the representative imposing the action prior to its effective date and may be represented in the response. - D. Reprimand.
 The General Manager may reprimand an employee by furnishing him/her with a statement, in writing, of the specific reasons for such reprimand.
 A copy of notice of the reprimand shall be included in the employee's personnel file and the employee shall have the right of rebuttal.
 The General Manager may correct the reprimand or notice of reprimand at his/her discretion.
-A written reprimand does not require a notice of disciplinary action.

-E. Suspension Without Pay.
+A written reprimand does not require a notice of disciplinary action. - E. Suspension Without Pay.
 Any suspension invoked as a disciplinary action under this section against an employee, whether for one or more periods, shall not exceed fifteen (15) calendar days in any one (l) calendar year; provided, however, that where a suspension is made because of criminal information or indictment filed against such employee, the period of suspension may exceed ninety (90) calendar days and continue until, but not after, the dropping of charges or the judgment or conviction or acquittal of the offense charged in the complaint, or indictment has become final.
-Employees suspended shall forfeit all rights, privileges, and salary while on such suspension.
+Employees suspended shall forfeit all rights, privileges, and salary while on such suspension. - F. Suspension With Pay.
+Notwithstanding other provisions of this section, an employee may be suspended with pay and benefits for a period not to exceed twenty (20) working days upon a determination by the General Manager that circumstances exist that make the immediate removal of the employee to be in the best interests of the Monterey Peninsula Water Management District, and that the employee cannot be effectively used in his/her job.